codeforamerica/food_trucks/README.md

     username: tom
     password: myPassword
 5. Install the libpq-dev (on ubuntu) packages
-6. run "rake db:create" to create the tables
+6. run "rake db:create" to create the database
 7. run "rake db:migrate" to populate tables